RocketLeagueMapmaking/RL-docs/docs/more/contribute.md

 * Components are placed inside `/docs/.vuepress/components/`
 * Components are registered globally in `/docs/.vuepress/public/enhanceApp.js`.

 **Make sure a custom component’s name either contains a hyphen or is in PascalCase.
-Otherwise it will be treated as an inline element and wrapped inside a `<p>` tag, which will lead to hydration mismatch because `<p>` does not allow block elements to be placed inside it.**
+Otherwise it will be treated as an inline element and wrapped inside a `<p>` tag, which will lead to hydration mismatch because `<p>` does not allow block elements to be placed inside it.** Read more about it [here](https://vuejs.org/v2/guide/components-registration.html#Component-Names).

 Example: `MyComponent.vue` can be called with `<MyComponent/>`\
 or `<MyComponent></MyComponent>`